Vojvodina is the northern part of Serbia.

-On the geographical map of the world, there are landscapes of so unreal beauty as if they had been created by artists, the landscapes 'painted' by a soul.
+On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

 Luxurious castles, mysterious gardens, old windmills in the middle of grain fields, wide rivers that flow 'arm in arm' through fertile Pannonia plain, a sweep squeaking in the wind ...
-All of this is imaginative scenography for a romantic, emotional story where some common, quiet people have been living for years, the story of Vojvodina.
+All of this is imaginative scenography for a romantic, emotional story where some common, quiet people have lived for years, the story of Vojvodina.

 Highlights: numerous hiking trails, medieval monasteries, wine tasting

 Once it was a lonely island in the Pannonian Sea that used to cover the spacious Pannonian Plain a long time ago, before the time of man.

 The mountain is covered by a thick forest, a hundred-year oak and birch trees, as well as the linden, a tree beloved by the Slavic people.
 The mountain, with the highest peak Crveni Čot 539 m (Red Cot), and much of its surroundings are a national park, that spreads across some 25.000 ha.

 This mountain seems to have grown from cultivated Vojvodina Plain.
 It provides a lot of possibilities for hiking and biking tours with a lot of interesting trails.